-- 2.1.
-Secretariat reads all internal agency review reports relating to a case - 2.2.
-Secretariat assesses the presence and degree of system issues in a case - 2.3.
-Secretariat recommends a review categorisation level based off presence and degree of system issues identified in the preliminary reviews - 2.4.
-Secretariat notes the cases alignment with thematic issues identified across multiple cases referred to the Board - 2.5.
-Chairperson approves categorisation level and system issues identified in the preliminary review and notes potential upcoming thematic reviews that the case may be included within - 2.6.
-Each Board meeting includes the opportunity for the Board to question and revisit the categorisation level and system issues identified in preliminary review briefing notes

-Section 3 - Allocation of case to review

-Allocation of case to review

-- 3.1.
-Chairperson leads monthly review meeting with Secretariat to identify case allocation to collective reviews, as supported by a Power BI dashboard - 3.2.
-A terms of reference for a thematic review is approved. - 3.3.
-A 12 month schedule of planned thematic reviews is maintained and presented to Board meetings - 3.4.
-Each Board meeting includes opportunity for members to amend or confirm the upcoming thematic reviews and case groupings

-Section 4 - Conducting a review

-Conduct a review

-- 4.1.
-Secretariat conducts thematic review in accordance with Terms of Reference - 4.2.
+Section 1 - Determ ine a matter for review Determine matter for review 1.1.
+Secretariat receives notification of death connected to the child protection system 1.2.
+Secretariat receives notifications of agencies' intent to undertake an internal review and their respective triggering event dates ↓ 1.3.
+Secretariat receives internal agency review reports within 6 months of triggering event date Section 2 - Conduc t a case assessment 2.1.
+Secretariat reads all internal agency review reports relating to a case 2.2.
+Secretariat assesses the presence and degree of system issues in a case Conduct a 2.3.
+Secretariat recommends a review categorisation level based off presence and degree of system issues identified in the preliminary reviews preliminary review 2.4.
+Secretariat notes the cases alignment with thematic issues identified across multiple cases referred to the Board \downarrow 2.5.
+Chairperson approves categorisation level and system issues identified in the preliminary review and notes potential upcoming thematic reviews that the case may be included within 2.6.
+Each Board meeting includes the opportunity for the Board to question and revisit the categorisation level and system issues identified in preliminary review briefing notes Section 3 - Allocat ion of case to review 3.1.
+Chairperson leads monthly review meeting with Secretariat to identify case allocation to collective reviews, as supported by a Power BI dashboard Allocation of case 3.2.
+A terms of reference for a thematic review is approved. to review 3.3.
+A 12 month schedule of planned thematic reviews is maintained and presented to Board meetings along with the proposed and previously approved terms of reference 3.4.
+Each Board meeting includes opportunity for members to amend or confirm the upcoming thematic reviews, case groupings and terms of reference.
+Section 4 - Conducting a review Conduct a review 4.1.
+Secretariat conducts thematic review in accordance with Terms of Reference \downarrow 4.2.
 Chairperson to request additional information from agencies and/or other entities to support the review.

-Section 5 - Prepare for a meeting

-Prepare for a meeting

-- 5.1.
-Secretariat prepares the agenda for the Board - 5.2.
-Chairperson distributes meeting papers to the Board - 5.3.
-Members to notify Chairperson of any conflicts of interest - 5.4.
-Members to review the meeting papers and identify system findings for discussion at meeting

-Section 6 - Undertake a meeting

-- 6.1.
-Members attend a meeting - 6.2.
-Members review and discuss cases and review reports as per agenda - 6.3.
-Members to identify key observations and system learnings and develop possible recommendations for system improvements - 6.4.
-Members to determine actions to be undertaken following the meeting - 6.5.
-Secretariat to prepare a record of meeting and decisions

-Section 7 - Develop annual report and recommendations

-- 7.1.
-Secretariat collates the Board's observations, identified system learnings and identified opportunities for improvement at each meeting - 7.2.
-Chairperson requests updates from agencies on the implementation of open recommendations at regular occurrences and the Secretariat monitors Government initiatives and announcements relative to open recommendations

-Develop annual report

-- 7.3.
-Secretariat drafts annual report based on that financial year's thematic reviews and other business - 7.4.
-Chairperson and members endorse draft annual report - 7.5.
-Chairperson provides agencies opportunity to comment on draft annual report - 7.6.
-Chairperson approves final annual report and provides to Attorney-General by 31 October each year - 7.7.
-Board produces discretionary reports - 7.8.
+• • • • • • • • • • • • • • • • • • • • Section 5 - Prepare for a meeting 5.1.
+Secretariat prepares the agenda for the Board Prepare for a meeting 5.2.
+Chairperson distributes meeting papers to the Board 5.3.
+Members to notify Chairperson of any conflicts of interest \downarrow 5.4.
+Members to review the meeting papers and identify system findings for discussion at meeting Section 6 - Underta ake a meeting 6.1.
+Members attend a meeting Undertake a 6.2.
+Members review and discuss cases and review reports as per agenda meeting 6.3.
+Members to identify key observations and system learnings and develop possible recommendations for system improvements \downarrow 6.4.
+Members to determine actions to be undertaken following the meeting 6.5.
+Secretariat to prepare a record of meeting and decisions Section 7 - Develop annual report and recommendations 7.1.
+Secretariat collates the Board's observations, identified system learnings and identified opportunities for improvement at each meeting 7.2.
+Chairperson requests updates from agencies on the implementation of open recommendations at regular occurrences and the Secretariat monitors Government initiatives and announcements relative to open recommendations Develop annual 7.3.
+Secretariat drafts annual report based on that financial year's thematic reviews and other business report 7.4.
+Chairperson and members endorse draft annual report 7.5.
+Chairperson provides agencies opportunity to comment on draft annual report 7.6.
+Chairperson approves final annual report and provides to Attorney- General by 31 October each year 7.7.
+Board produces discretionary reports 7.8.
 Board commissions research reports